 To find out more about home visiting, or if you think a home visitor could help you or someone you know, please contact Catherine Bamford on email@example.com or telephone 01904 731122.

-As a charity MySight York relies on donations and our fundraising volunteers are vital to the success of our fundraising.
-There are many ways that volunteers can help with fundraising, from organising their own one off events or activities to helping with regular fundraising activities like street collections, distributing literature and maintaining collection boxes.
-We run a number of events every year which require people to bake cakes, collect or deliver donated goods as well as helping at the event itself.
+As a charity MySight York relies on donations and our fundraising volunteers are vital to our success.
+There are many ways that you can help, from organising your own one off event to helping with street collections, maintaining collection boxes and baking cakes!

-For more information on other volunteering opportunities or general volunteering matters, please contact the Volunteer Manager, Catherine Bamford on email@example.com or telephone 01904 731122.
+For information on other volunteering opportunities or general volunteering matters, please contact Catherine Bamford on firstname.lastname@example.org or telephone 01904 731122.

 To make a donation please click below